vvvv/betadocs/using-vvvv/patching/ioboxes.md

 **Slider**
 * Right-drag to change it.

-Press <kbd>F1</kbd> on an IOBox to get different readily configured options that you can copy-paste into your patches as needed.
+Press <span class="keyseq"><kbd>F1</kbd></span> on an IOBox to get different readily configured options that you can copy-paste into your patches as needed.

 ### Color